 There are very urgent, immediate changes that need fighting for.
 But the more fundamental answer from the labour movement, and anyone concerned about care for the vulnerable and workers’ rights, should be comprehensive state takeover of both care homes and organisations providing home care, with large-scale public ownership, provision and investment.
 All aspects of care should become a free public service, with majorly improved standards for service-users and terms and conditions for workers.
 At the moment there is relatively little advocacy or campaigning for this: there needs to be.

-Social care is a vast sector, employing well over a million workers – comparable to the NHS.
+Social care is a vast sector, employing perhaps 1.5 million workers – comparable to the NHS.
 This includes about 900,000 frontline care workers, ie those actually looking after people.
 It provides services in one way or another for many millions of people.
 12m UK citizens are over 65; 1m are in care homes or sheltered accommodation; 4m have a life-limiting illness and 3.5m need help with some aspect of daily living.
 Important parts of the social care system looks after children and working age disabled people.

 In addition to care homes and organisations providing home care, large numbers of care workers are employed directly by service-users, some of whom receive "direct payments" to enable this.
 This developed in the context of privatisation and fragmentation of services and casualisation of labour.
 At the same time, it reflects long-running struggles by service-users for greater independence, and is not in itself the same issue as privatisation of collective public sector provision.
 Workers employed and services provided this way are not the focus of this article; more discussion of this aspect of care is needed.
 Of course, as part of wider cuts, direct payment budgets have been cut too.